sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 **AWA**

 The optimal essay length is 600 words; this is pretty long.
-It is improtant to have clarity, conciseness, and be verbose (use long, useless words.)
+It is important to be clear, concise, and verbose (use long, useless words.)
 That's what the GRE likes :confused:.
 Get a rocking thesis, have an introduction, use transitions, three paragraphs with supporting arguments, and a conclusion that restates the thesis.
 Basically, do what you did when learning to write in middle school: a solid 5 paragraph essay.
 Use the prompts from the essay topics shown above.

 You will spend ~10 hours on essay writing for a total of 60 hours of prep in 25 days.
 This should get you a 4.5+ score on the AWA.
 You will now have a week to get your practice exams on.